Feng shui places in Singapore

 But upon its decline in popularity amongst locals, a feng shui expert advised the change in direction so as to revitalise the area and bring good fortune to the rest of the city.
 So the next time you see the Singapore Flyer, take notice of how it now turns inwards towards the city rather than its initial counter-clockwise direction.

-10. Jewel Changi Airport – all 5 feng shui elements incorporated
+10. Jewel Changi – All 5 feng shui elements incorporated

 Fun fact: the rain vortex is slightly off-centre because it was built around the existing sky train tracks – no feng shui here!

-Jewel Changi Airport may have officially opened months back but it’s still the talk of the town and not without reason.
+It’s been a couple of years since Jewel Changi opened, but it’s still the talk of the town and not without reason.
 Its massive Rain Vortex is the world’s largest and tallest indoor waterfall, and every corner of this building is sprawled with lush greenery.
 Water plus earth and wood – that’s already 3 feng shui elements that have been woven into its design.

 The metal element is everywhere from the beams and railings to the white and grey colour theme.
 And the natural light that seeps in makes up an important part of the fire element.
 Having ticked off all 5 elements in 1 building allows balance and stability for good fortune to circulate this space.